lunamidori5/Midori-AI/content/howtos/setup-with-HA.md

 In order to utilize the conversation agent in HomeAssistant, you will need to configure it as a conversation agent.
 This can be done by following the the instructions [here](https://github.com/acon96/home-llm?tab=readme-ov-file#configuring-the-component-as-a-conversation-agent).

-{{% notice note %}}
-ANY DEVICES THAT YOU SELECT TO BE EXPOSED TO THE MODEL WILL BE ADDED AS CONTEXT AND POTENTIALLY HAVE THEIR STATE CHANGED BY THE MODEL.
-ONLY EXPOSE DEVICES THAT YOU ARE OK WITH THE MODEL MODIFYING THE STATE OF, EVEN IF IT IS NOT WHAT YOU REQUESTED.
-THE MODEL MAY OCCASIONALLY HALLUCINATE AND ISSUE COMMANDS TO THE WRONG DEVICE!
-USE AT YOUR OWN RISK.
-{{% /notice %}}

 ## Changing the prompt

 Example on how to use the prompt can be seen [here](https://github.com/acon96/home-llm?tab=readme-ov-file#model).